Sirius ~ The Heavenly Host

 As we have seen, Manilas was nearly correct!
 Sirius is a blue-white star, even larger and brighter than the Sun.
 It lies 8.7 light years away (this means it takes 8.7 years for the light which is emitted from Sirius actually to be visible to us on Earth), making it one of the Sun's closest neighbors.

-Our earth lies in this stream of energy, and during these 50-year periods we are bombarded by highly charged particles which cause anything with an electromagnetic field to change.
-The magnetic storms on Sirius appear to increase in intensity approximately five years prior to there closest approach, and are felt up to five years after.
+Our earth lies in the stream of energy from Sirius, so that during these 50-year periods we're bombarded by highly charged particles affecting electromagnetic fields in a cyclic manner.
+The magnetic storms on Sirius apparently increase in intensity beginning approximately 5 years prior to the closest approach of Sirius A and B, and are felt up to 5 years after.
 This closest alignment of Sirius A to Sirius B last occurred in 1993 and 1994.

 Every year on July 4, from our earth's position, our sun conjuncts the star Sirius.
 Sirius is associated with liberation.
 According to ancient teachings, the very concept of freedom itself resides in human consciousness because of the influence of this star system.
-Interestingly enough, our sun conjuncts Sirius, at 14 degrees Cancer, at July 4, America's Independence Day!
+Interestingly enough, our sun conjuncts Sirius, at 14 degrees Cancer, at the Fourth of July, America's Independence Day!
 And Bastille Day, the French Independence Day, is July 14.

 As the most recent "great conjunction" of Sirius A and B occurred around 1993, a wave of freedom was sweeping our world that culminated in the breakdown of the communist rule in Europe and the liberation of the Russian people from the hard-line Communist party.
 The Berlin Wall fell as the cold war finally ended ... these events transpired simultaneously with the magnetic forces building to their highest intensity on Sirius.
 Is there a connection?
 Perhaps.